nelemansc/markdown-resume/markdown/resume.md

 ----

->  Operations Engineer experienced in architecting and supporting highly available and scalable infrastructure.
+>  Senior Operations Engineer | Software Engineer with extensive experience in architecting and supporting highly available and scalable infrastructure.
->  Proficient in large scale cloud migrations, able to adapt rapidly to change, and a supporter of DevOps principles.
+>  Proficient in large-scale cloud migrations, development workflow improvements, and increasing automation through CI/CD practices.
+Adapt rapidly to change and a strong advocate for DevOps principles.

 ----